george-shilovsky/quickforge-docs/docs/SmartConeTrace/usage.md

 This page explains how to use:

-- `SmartConeTraceComponent` — the automatic way
+- `SmartConeTrace` — the automatic scene component
 - `ConeTraceByChannel()` — the manual Blueprint function
 - All result fields and helper functions

 No C++ required — everything is Blueprint-ready.